Zly-u/OpenGL_Learnings/README.md

 And hopefully it works first try, I tried my best to make it as portable as possible.

 At Post-Compilation - all assets are moved into the same folder where executable is, everything is automatic.

+Additional note: I use G++ as a primary compiler, so if you are using MSVC there is a chance it might not compile.